hez2010/PInvoke.SourceGenerator/README.md

 partial class TestLibrary { }
 ```

-To use generated code, for example, calling to `test1`:
+To use the generated code, for example, calling to `test1`:

 ```csharp
 TestLibrary.Test1();